Paris in Summer

-Even if you’re not a culture buff the rest of the year, the idea of a couple of hours in a well air-conditioned room should be enough to tempt anyone into Paris’s excellent museums and galleries.
+Even if you’re not a culture buff the rest of the year, the idea of a couple of hours in an air-conditioned room should be enough to tempt anyone into Paris’s excellent museums and galleries.

-In Paris, summer comes with many exhibitions so skip the lines for the permanent collections and look for interesting temporary exhibitions or visit the lesser-known museums in Paris.
+Summers in Paris usually come with many interesting proposals, so skip the permanent collections and look for your favorite temporary exhibitions or visit the lesser-known museums in Paris.

 10. DRINK AND DINE AL FRESCO

-Summer terraces are the place to be in Paris in the summer when drinking and eating indoors feels like a crime.
+Outdoor terraces are the place to be in Paris in summer, when drinking and eating indoors feels like a crime.

-Although Paris is a busy and bustling city there are still beer gardens and pop-up terraces tucked away behind the back of old buildings and tables that spill on to the street for a drink or two.
+Although Paris is a busy and bustling city, there are still beer gardens, pop-up terraces tucked away behind the back of old buildings, and tables that spill onto the street for a drink or two.

-For dinner, you will find some addresses of restaurants with terrace in our Paris restaurant series but of course, there are many more!
+For dinner, you will find some of our favorite addresses of restaurants with a terrace in our Paris restaurant series, but of course, there are many more!

-TIP: these wine tote bags are perfect for carrying your bottles of rosé and keep them safe and fresh!
+TIP: these wine tote bags are perfect for carrying your bottles of rosé and keeping them safe and fresh!

 11. TAKE A DAY TRIP

-Summer in Paris is interesting, some would say exciting, but it is also an excellent base to explore other places around for a weekend or just a day.
+There are many fun things to do in Paris in the summer, but the Paris summer months are also an excellent time to explore other places around for a weekend or just a day.

 12. BEWARE OF PICKPOCKETS IN PARIS

-We recommend using an anti-theft travel bag or, if you feel more comfortable, an anti-theft travel backpack for your trip to Paris.
-These travel bags are stylish and usually can be attached to chairs or tables when you are on a summer terrace.
+We recommend using an anti-theft crossbody bag or, if you feel more comfortable, an anti-theft backpack for your trip to Paris.
+These travel bags are stylish and can usually be attached to chairs or tables when you are on a summer terrace.